What is SMS, full form, SMS protocol tutorial:

 During the initial registration of a sim card, on the mobile network, in the gsm map protocol (update location) procedure, HLR sends the teleservice list, to the roaming VLR/MSC, in insert subscriber map protocol message.
 While sending Mobile Originated text, VLR checks for the subscriber if MO-SMS service is active, if yes then the text goes out from VLR to the SMSC, else subscriber received an error in sending the text.

 For a mobile terminated text (MT-SMS), sender SMSC, do a lookup with the receiver HLR, using MSISDN or phone number.
 If HLR, don’t have MT-SMS teleservice configured and active, for destination mobile number, mobile terminated SMS fails.
 Else HLR returns roaming information and IMSI in the response.
 Tutorial of map protocol mentions gsm network flows for Mobile Originated and mobile terminated texts.

 SMS protocol has the following components:

 Text lifetime in the network is the validity time.
 When a mobile subscriber sends a text to any other subscriber.
-After press send, MO-SMS protocol message originates from MSC and reaches to the SMSC.
+After pressing the send button, the MO-SMS protocol message originates from MSC and reaches the SMSC.
 If all good, SMSC keeps the text and tries to deliver text to the destination mobile number.
 To deliver, SMSC does a location lookup (uses SRI-SM MAP message over SS7/Sigtran) from destination HLR.
 If the response is a user error (e.g subscriber not reachable ), SMSC stores and tries after an interval.
 If the total time exceeds the validity time, the message is dropped.